Concordium/concordium-rosetta/readme.md

 - [Block](https://www.rosetta-api.org/docs/BlockApi.html):
   All endpoints (`block`, `transaction`) are implemented according to the specification.
+  All blocks contain a synthetic first transaction containing operations for minting and rewards (think of Bitcoin's "coinbase" transaction).
+  These operations reference the special internal "baker-" and "finalization reward" accounts with the pseudo-addresses `baking_reward_account` and `finalization_reward_account`, respectively.

 - [Mempool](https://www.rosetta-api.org/docs/MempoolApi.html):
   Not implemented as the node doesn't expose the necessary information.